rails/rails/guides/source/action_controller_overview.md

 ```

 Hashes with integer keys are treated differently and you can declare
 the attributes as if they were direct children.
-You get this kind of
+You get these kinds of
 parameters when you use `accepts_nested_attributes_for` in combination
 with a `has_many` association: